Orange Grove is for fun loving, like minded, adults that share a passion for horses and learning everything about them.

 We have monthly Rallies on Sunday's , with the choice of Flat work, Poles, Jumping, and Cross Country lessons.
-On occasion we have special lessons, like Working Equitation, so we can learn new skills and try something we otherwise might not get the chance to.
+This year we are adding in special lessons of Working Equitation, desensitising and in-hand lessons, so we can learn new skills and try something we otherwise might not get the chance to.
+Desensitising an in-hand will be great for green horses, or horses or riders who are venturing out for the first time.
 Lessons are an hour long, and you have the choice of 2 lessons during the day.
+What options are available at the upcoming rally, will be emailed out to you.

 Our members range from people who are re entering the “horse fraternity” or returning after raising a family to official competitors, and anything in between!
 Our members range from 18 to mature adults, so we have a good cross section of riders.